 The largest lots (500m2 to 800m2) are present on the western and southern edges of the area, fronting onto Queens Park Road and York Road.
 These lots contain bungalow style dwellings with a large front set back, and a small number of residential flat buildings (refer to Figure 25).

 Views and Vistas

 North-south street axes provide important view corridors to Queens Park.
-Formal tree plantings in these streets frame
+Formal tree

 Figure 23 Example of Victoria terraces in the area

 Figure 24 Example of semi-detached dwellings in the area